gwilliamtam/dreamworld/README.md

 To create the table and generate the test accounts you want to use create.php but because this is a cpanel web hosting there is no way to run it.
 I ran it locally in my computer.

+I tried to make it responsive.
+Feel free to check it in mobile view.

 Thanks for the oportunity to apply for this position.

 Guillermo Williamson